hamzaPixl/hmounir/content/posts/validation/index.md

 ## Route

 Let's add a `POST` route were we are going to caputre to data we want to validate.
-And also respond with the validation errors or if its valide.
+And also respond with the validation errors or if its valid.

 ```javascript
 app.post('/', (req, res) => {